Subramanian Swamy: Later years

 Swamy at launching a book with BJP members in 2014.

 Between 1994 and 1996, Swamy was chairman of the Commission on Labour Standards and International Trade (equivalent in rank to a cabinet minister) under Prime Minister P. V. Narasimha Rao.
 In 1997, he filed a petition against P. Chidambaram in Delhi High Court, which alleged that Chidambaram had violated Prevention of Corruption Act while purchasing shares of Fairgrowth Financial Services Limited in 1991.
 But in 1998, Delhi High Court dismissed his petition under technical grounds.

 During 1998 general election, Swamy formed an alliance with J. Jayalalithaa's AIADMK and won from Madurai constituency.
 One year later, on 29 March 1999, Swamy organised a tea party to bring various opposition leaders together.
 This meeting was attended by various leaders like Chandra Shekhar, P. V. Narasimha Rao, H. D. Deve Gowda, J. Jayalalithaa, Manmohan Singh, Sonia Gandhi etc. This led to AIADMK's withdrawal from NDA coalition government and the government lost the majority in the Lok Sabha.

 On 15 May 2004, Swamy wrote a letter to President A. P. J. Abdul Kalam raising doubt whether Sonia Gandhi can become Prime Minister of India citing Section 5 of Citizenship Act, 1955.

-On 11 October 2004, Swamy along with Chandra Shekhar and George Fernandes formed Rashtriya Swabhiman Manch to oppose Sonia Gandhi and policies adopted by UPA government.
 He continued to be president of the Janata Party till 2013.
 On 11 August 2013, Swamy officially joined the BJP when its president was Rajnath Singh.
 His admission to the party would mark the merger of the Janata Party with the Bharatiya Janata Party.

 On 8 April 2015, Swamy formed Virat Hindustan Sangam, a right-wing cultural organisation to push issues like building Ram Mandir, scrapping Article 370 and bringing Uniform Civil Code.
+He was nominated by president to Rajya Sabha in 2016.